 The UAE's birthrate has dropped dramatically in recent decades, from 6.9 children per woman in 1960 to 1.62 in 2023.
 This drop is primarily due to the large influx of non-citizens, many of whom do not have children while living temporarily in the UAE (see p.
 14 of Political and Social Relations).
 While the birthrate among Emiratis has decreased in recent decades, it is still higher than that of non-citizens.
-For example, in 2017, non-citizens in Dubai averaged just 1.3 births per woman while Emiratis averaged 3.8 children per woman.
+For example, in 2017, non-citizens in Dubai averaged just 1.3 births per woman while Emiratis averaged 3.8 work outside the home, and marry later, they have fewer children.

-While not as dramatic as it appears, the decrease in birth rates among Emiratis has been significant and is primarily due to changes in women's place in society.
-As more Emirati women become better educated, work outside the home, and marry later, they have fewer children.
 Besides encouraging marriage, the government's wedding assistance programs (see p.
 4-5 of Family and Kinship) are also intended to encourage couples to have children.
 Of note, UAE government employees receive a "child allowance" meant to alleviate the costs of child rearing.

+While not as dramatic as it appears, the decrease in birth rates among Emiratis has been significant and is primarily due to changes in women's place in society.
+As more Emirati women become better educated,

-Homosexuality: Strictly enforced civil and sharia laws prohibit homosexual acts.
+Homosexuality in the UAE: Strictly enforced civil and sharia laws prohibit homosexual acts.
 Punishment includes fines, deportation (of non-citizens), and prison time.
 Although the federal penal code includes a death penalty for offenses, there are no recorded cases of its application.
+At this time, the US State Department does not have a Status of Forces Agreement in place for the UAE.
+Service members will be subject to local laws with regards to this topic.